Student Affairs University Housing

 Returning Residents Frequently Asked Questions

 The information below is about the Housing Sign-Up process.
-Housing Sign-Up is for continuing students currently on campus who wish to return to live with us the following academic year.
+Housing Sign-Up is for returning residents currently living in University Housing who wish to return to the residence halls the following academic year.

 Is there a required deposit for continuing students who complete Housing Sign-Up?

-As a continuing student, will I receive a confirmation if I have successfully completed the University Housing Contract?
+Will I receive a confirmation if I have successfully completed the University Housing contract?
 Can I make changes?

-You will receive an email confirmation after you successfully complete your University Housing Contract.
+• You will receive a contract confirmation email after you successfully complete your University Housing contract.
 If you do not receive the email confirmation, you do not have a completed contract.

-Log back in to make sure you checked the box at the very end of the process, which serves as your electronic signature.
-The checked box also indicates that you have read and agree to the terms and conditions of the University Housing Contract.
+• Make sure you checked the box at the end of the process, which records your electronic signature.
+The checked box also indicates you have read and agree to the terms and conditions of the University Housing contract.

-To make changes to your personal information, preferences or housing assignment, you may log back into the Housing Sign-Up site to review and/or change your selection until April 15.
+• To make changes to your personal information or housing assignment, you may log back into the Housing Sign-Up site to review and/or change your selection until Housing Sign-Up is closed.

 If my preferred roommate currently lives in University Housing: